Agenda

 2.30pm

-News: Turning data into growth
+Insight panel: Turning data into growth

 This panel explores how commercial analytics can uncover actionable insights, optimise marketing investment, and inform smarter strategic decisions.
 Experts will discuss the latest innovations in data integration, marketing mix modelling, and ROI measurement - revealing how analytics can move from retrospective reporting to future-focused growth planning in a rapidly evolving digital economy.